 Coping With Grief in a ‘Get Over it’ and ‘Move On’ World

-For those who have experienced feelings of defeat, disappointment, hurt, confusion, betrayal, loss or trauma, the expression ‘Gets over it’ and ‘Move On’ are a difficult perception to accept.
+For those who have experienced a feeling of defeat, disappointment, hurt, confusion, betrayal, loss or trauma, the expression ‘Gets over it’ and ‘Move On’ are a difficult perception to accept.

 A person may even feel they will never be the same or feel whole again.
 However, after months or a year into the sadness, people look at how the survivor handle the grief and their sentiment is ‘He or she need to ‘Get over it’ and ‘Move on.’

 But If you understand Trauma, you will know it is not always clear what types of reactions will be shown, and the trauma can be transferred if not treated and it’s not easy for the injured party to ‘Get over it” or just ‘Move on.

 “But in all of the sadness, when you’re feeling that your heart is empty, and lacking, you’ve got to remember that grief isn’t the absence of love.
 Grief is the proof that love is still there.” ~ Tessa Shaffer, Heaven Has No Regrets